mjnikkila/CSB-project-1/README.md

 possible for attacker to steal user session and fix it for himself.
 The system has a misconfiguration.

 1. Go to front page http://localhost:8080
-1. Open browsers developer tools, on chrome choose More tools -> Developer tools
+1. Open browser's developer tools, on chrome and choose More tools -> Developer tools
 1. Open application tab
-1. From the left menu choose Cookies -> http://localhost:8080
+1. Choose Cookies -> http://localhost:8080 from the left menu
 1. Note that session name is FOOSESSIONID (not to collide other systems you may have tested)
 1. See that HTTP-Only flag is not set
 1. Using XSS technique described above insert this javascript into "First name" field
     1. `<script>alert(document.cookie);</script>`
-1. Login to admin interface and see that your session id is exposed
+1. Log in to admin interface and see that your session id is exposed

 #### Fix